ARoDias/CTCTLab/README.md

 - **Cross-Origin Resource Sharing (CORS)**:
   - Configured to allow requests from specific origins, particularly the VueJS frontend running on localhost (ports 8080 and 8081).

-This configuration ensures that the Django backend is robust, secure, and ready to integrate with the VueJS frontend&#8203;`【oaicite:0】`&#8203;.
+This configuration ensures that the Django backend is robust, secure, and ready to integrate with the VueJS frontend.

 ### Models